 Divide what you are left with by 4, in our case it was 168cm divided by 4 which left us with our squares being 42cm high.
 Our lounge width was 531cm, so I cut a piece of paper by 42cm x 42cm to see how many squares I would need.
 It worked out to 10 squares wide with each square being 42.1cm wide, so almost the perfect square.

-To make it easy for you I have put together a handy calculation sheet where if you enter the width of the strips you want (for us we went with 10cm), enter the aprox amount of squares you want width and height, enter your wall dimensions and it will work out your individual square height and width for you for your wood panelling!
+To make it easy for you I have put together a handy calculation sheet where if you enter the width of the strips you want (for us we went with 10cm), enter the approximate amount of squares you want width and height, enter your wall dimensions and it will work out your individual square height and width for you for your wood panelling.

 If you go with the latter and are fortunate enough to own a circular saw, I would highly recommend using it as it will take ages to cut all of the pieces by hand and if you plan to add wood panelling in any other rooms, it will come in very handy.